 - No

-Inclusion Criteria: * Age of 15-39 years-old at the time of initial ALL diagnosis * Diagnosed with ALL * Currently receiving treatment with pediatric-based regimen that includes maintenance with mercaptopurine and methotrexate (e.g., CALGB 10403).
+Inclusion Criteria: * Age of 15 years or older at time of enrollment * Diagnosed with ALL or T-cell lymphoblastic lymphoma * Currently receiving treatment with pediatric-based regimen that includes maintenance with mercaptopurine and methotrexate (e.g., CALGB 10403).
 Study participation begins with the start of maintenance, so enrollment occurs prior to the start of maintenance.
-Exclusion Criteria: * Patient or caregiver who would receive text message reminders does not have a cell phone that receives text messages * Patient does not wish to participate * Text messages will be crafted in the patient's preferre…
+Patients in the pilot phase may have already started maintenance as long as the end of their maintenance therapy is scheduled to occur after the end of the 28-day pilot intervention.
+Exclusion Criteria: * Patient or…

 Interventions